 |The rift that opened up in 2006 at Dabbahu, northern Ethiopia.|

-When Christ tells Peter that he will build his church and the ‘gates of hell will not prevail against it’, the word is Hades, as it is when Paul quotes Hosea: ‘O death, where is your sting, O Hades, where is your victory?’
-Christ, the firstborn from the dead, has ‘the keys of Hades and of death’ because he was without sin and gave up his life as a ransom, allowing him to enter Hades and rescue many from it.
+When Christ tells Peter that he will build his church and the ‘gates of hell will not prevail against it’, the word is Hades, as it is when Paul quotes Hosea: ‘O death, where is your sting?
+O Hades, where is your victory?’
+There is no sense that the place of the dead before the resurrection is one of torment, and there is no implicit reference to the Devil.
+Christ is saying that death will not be able to hold his people in captivity.
+Death is the penalty of sin, but, being without sin, he conquered death when he died and gave up his life as a ransom, allowing him to enter Hades and rescue many from it.

-Those who die in Christ are said to ‘sleep’ (I Cor 15:6, 18, Eph 5:14, I Thes 4:13), a metaphor for non- consciousness.
-Their state is the same as that of others who have died, but before God they have a different status: having accepted the Saviour, they have passed from death to life (Jn 5:24, 8:52).
-They are not resurrected individually and immediately but as one body on ‘the last day’.
-They will not go through a second death (discussed below) but will receive life in its fullness.
+Those who die believing in Christ are said to ‘sleep’ (I Cor 15:6, 18, Eph 5:14, I Thes 4:13), a meta¬phor for non-consciousness.
+Their state is the same as that of others who have died, but at the resurrection their sins will have been forgiven and they will pass from death to life (John 5:24, 8:52).
+They will not go through a second death when they are judged but will receive life in its fullness.
 The verb ‘die’ is never used.

 |The passage to the underworld excavated at Tel Mozan, Syria.
 The bones of dozens of sacrificed animals were found in the pit.
 Texts show that they were used to purify the supplicant (often the king) before he summoned up the spirits from below.|

-The abyss is the dwelling place of demons, visualised as connected to the world of the living by a shaft (Rev 9:1).
-Demons are depicted in the art of many ancient peoples, from Mesopotamia to South America.
-Their appearance is part human, part animal: for instance, the ‘scorpion men’ of Babylonia had a human head, the talons and hindquarters of a bird and a scorpion tail.
-In the Bible they are unfettered spirits of the antediluvian world come up from Tartarus.
-Having formerly had bodies, they look to take over the minds and bodies of the living.
+In Revelation Tartarus is called ‘the abyss’ (abussos means ‘bottomless’), the word used in the Septuagint for the subterranean deep, tehom, that watered the original earth from below.
+It was a physical place.
+After the Flood the abyss became the dwelling place of demons, connected to the world of the living by a volcanic shaft (Rev 9:1).
+Demons were depicted in the art of many ancient peoples, from Mesopotamia to South Amer¬ica, which represented them as part human, part animal.
+Babylonia’s ‘scorpion men’, for instance, had a human head, the talons and hindquarters of a bird and a scorpion tail.
+They can be understood as unfettered spirits of the antediluvian world come up from Tartarus.
+Having once had bodies, they look to take over the minds and bodies of the living.
 Even possession of a pig’s body is preferable to returning to the abyss.
-In the future they will suffer torment, as they are aware (Matt 8:29).
-The abyss is not currently the dwelling place of Satan.
-He is the ‘ruler of this world’ (Jn 12:31), cast down from heaven only as far as the earth’s surface (Rev 12:9).
-He prowls about like a roaring lion, looking for people to devour.
+In the age to come they will suffer torment, as they are aware (Matt 8:29).

 The parallels between the two traditions, Greek and Hebrew, are striking.
-Since the Greeks and Israelites were too remote from each other for borrowing to be plausible, and culturally too disparate, it must be that both traditions had the same root.
-Ouranos was the God of heaven, Kronos was one of his sons.
+Since the Greeks and Israelites were too remote from each other for borrowing to be plausible and culturally too disparate, it must be that both traditions had the same root.
+Ouranos was the God of heaven, Kronos one of his sons.
 In the Hebrew tradition the son assumed the form of a legged serpent (a dragon or lizard) and rebelled against his father.
-In consequence, his offspring (Gen 3:15; Jn 8:44, Eph 2:2) were destined to be at enmity with the primeval woman’s offspring, though eventually one of her descendants was to bruise his head.
-In the Greek tradition the dragon, called Typhon (or Python), was the result of Gaia mating with Tartarus.
-Zeus, whose name also meant “Heaven”, seemed to be the same deity as Ouranos, but he was a new ruler of the world, a son of Kronos rather than of Ouranos, one who falsely presented himself as having defeated the dragon long before the present age.
+In consequence, his offspring (Gen 3:15; John 8:44, Eph 2:2) were destined to be at enmity with the primeval woman’s offspring, though eventually one of her descendants would bruise his head.
+In the Greek tradition the dragon, called Typhon or Python, was the issue of Gaia mating with Tartarus.
+Zeus, son of Kronos, assuming the same identity as Ouranos (his name meant ‘shining one’ or ‘god of heaven’), presented himself as having already defeated the dragon, possibly in the Flood itself if the waters represented the dragon.
+He was the new ruler of the world.
 The Titans – ‘the former gods’ in Hesiod’s phrase – were brothers of Kronos, fellow sons of Ouranos.
-In order to have intercourse with women, they also had abandoned their proper places in heaven, and the Cyclopes were the giants born of their union (cf Gen 6).
+In order to have intercourse with women, they also had abandoned their proper places in heaven, and the Cyclopes were the giants born of their union.

 |Sons of Elohim (angels)||Anunnaki (first gods)||Titans|